railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. tip:: Audit Trail

-   Open ERP has an Audit Trail module :mod:`audittrail` which can be used to track any or all of the changes to one or more objects.
+   OpenERP has an Audit Trail module :mod:`audittrail` which can be used to track any or all of the changes to one or more objects.
 It should be used with care, because it can generate huge amounts of data in the live database, but can be an invaluable tool.